Align & Invert: Solving Inverse Problems with Diffusion and Flow-based Models via Representation Alignment: Theoretical Results

 In practice, both quantities defined above are typically small.
 The feature misalignment $\mathrm{MisREPA}(x,t)$ is mitigated through the explicit alignment of DINOv2 and diffusion encoder representations during training~\citep{yu2024repa}, while the approximation error $\mathrm{ApproxErr}(x,\bar{x})$ is reduced by constructing proxy features $\bar{x}$ that serves as reliable substitutes for the unavailable ground-truth features (see Section~\ref{sec:approach}).
-Thanks to the robustness of DINOv2 features to common image degradations~\citep{oquab2023dinov2}, the resulting approximation gap remains small across the inverse problems we study.
+Robustness of DINOv2 features to common image degradations~\citep{oquab2023dinov2}, ensures that the resulting approximation gap remains small across the inverse problems we study.